liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.0.41  (2026//) =
+* Use modified snapselect instead of tomselect
+* Fix country and state names when editing a person

 = 3.0.40  (2026/02/08) =
 * Fix csv and printable reports if there's an older discount present